FlyingFish34/FlyingFish34/README.md

 # Hello there 👋
-I'm Gabriel, a full time Computer Science Student at Polytechnique Montréal.
+I'm Gabriel, a full time Computer Engineering Student at Polytechnique Montréal.
 Over the years, I've learned languages like Java, Python and C++.
-My interests are AI, cloud computing and backend development.
+My interests are AI, cloud computing, backend and mobile development.
+I'm currently learning React and React Native!

 ---